Skip to main content

 Many famous people suffer from social anxiety disorder, including Jerry Seinfeld, Kim Basinger, Donny Osmond, Barbara Streisand, Sir Laurence Olivier, Susie O’Neill, Rebecca Gibney, Gary MacDonald, and Simon Palomares.
 As performers, many of these stars have learned to deal effectively with their social anxiety disorder.
 Their bravery in dealing with their social anxiety has been a great encouragement to other sufferers of SAD everywhere.

-Social Anxiety Disorder (or Social phobia) is distinguished by feelings of apprehensive around others and nervousness.
-There is also a deep feeling of humiliation or embarrassment when a person with social anxiety is faced with group or single social situations, so much so that they fear being watched or unpleasantly evaluated by others.
+Social Anxiety Disorder (or Social phobia) is distinguished by feelings of apprehension around others and nervousness.
+There is also a deep feeling of humiliation or embarrassment when a person with social anxiety is faced with a group or single social situation, so much so that they fear being watched or unpleasantly evaluated by others.
 Other symptoms include:

 • Feeling of self-consciousness around others